undrivendev/cookify/README.md

-This is a python script which transforms a project in a [cookiecutter](https://www.cookiecutter.io/) template by substituting the contents in files and file paths with cookiecutter placeholders.
+This is a CLI utility to transform a project in a [cookiecutter](https://www.cookiecutter.io/) template by substituting the contents in files and file paths with cookiecutter placeholders.